Teatro Yerbabruja: History

+"Necesitábamos un nombre con la misma fuerza de los grupos anteriores, así que después de mil discusiones sobre el tema nos decidimospor Yerbabruja.
+Como la definiera nuestro poeta nacional Juan Antonio Corretjer en su libro Yerba Bruja, esta planta de nuestros campos tiene poderes curativos, y la cualidad mágica de reproducirse bajo cualquier circunstancia.
+De Corretjer heredamos la Yerbabruja como símbolo de resistencia nacional."

+"We needed a name with the same force as the previous groups, so after a thousand discussions on the subject We decided on Yerbabruja (Witch's Herb).
+As our national poet Juan Antonio Corretjer defined it in his book Yerba Bruja, this plant grown in our fields has healing powers and the magical quality of reproducing under any circumstance.
+From Corretjer, we inherited Yerbabruja as a symbol of national resistance."

 Performances

 In 2009, Espada and Yerbabruja oversaw the play, “What Killed Marcelo Lucero?,” a play that explored the social and political reasons for the tragic killing of undocumented immigrant Marcelo Lucero in Patchogue, NY. by four Long Island teens.
 This play was part of a theater exhibition regarding hate crimes towards Hispanic and Latino immigrants on Long Island.

 Events

 Teatro Yerbabruja manages the Long Island Puerto Rican and Hispanic Day Parade, which takes place in Brentwood annually.
 Yerbabruja began overseeing the event in 2011, after they championed funding and a revival of the event, after the parade was almost cancelled due to lack of funding.

 Second Avenue firehouse and gallery

 Yerbabruja's headquarters is located at 17 Second Avenue, Bay Shore, NY. which is the historic site of the Bay Shore Hose Company No. 1 Firehouse.
 Teatro moved into this location in 2018, and promptly bought the property in September 2023, from the South Side Restoration Group.